Tap & Barrel is a chain of large pub-style restaurants with locations in Olympic Village, Coal Harbour, the Shipyards District and Granville Island.

 The Tap & Barrel

 With four waterfront locations in Metro Vancouver, Tap & Barrel is a local success story.
-The chain’s most recent development was the rebranding of the old Bridges Restaurant on Granville Island to Tap & Barrel Bridges.
-The original restaurant was the one in Olympic Village.
+The chain’s most recent development is the rebranding of the old Bridges Restaurant on Granville Island to Tap & Barrel Bridges.
+The original location is the one in Olympic Village.

 The Tap & Barrel chain is owned by local entrepreneur Daniel Frankel.
 He was inducted into the BC Restaurant Hall of Fame in 2014.

-All four Tap & Barrel locations focus on local and sustainable food and drink options.
-All four have amazing outdoor patios which are popular in warmer months.
-The restaurants also have sports bar-type TV screens for people wanting to watch whatever games are showing.
+All four Tap & Barrel locations focus on local, sustainable food and drink.
+All four have excellent outdoor patios that are popular in the warmer months.
+The restaurants also have sports-bar-style TVs for people who want to watch whatever games are on.

 Where are the Restaurants?

-The Tap & Barrel group currently operates four restaurants in Metro Vancouver.
-Information about each open location is listed further below.
-All restaurants are on or near the waterfront.
+The Tap & Barrel group currently operates seven restaurants in Metro Vancouver.
+Information about the different locations is listed below.
+Most of the restaurants are on or near the waterfront.

 Olympic Village Tap & Barrel

 The original Tap & Barrel opened in Vancouver’s Olympic Village at 75 Athlete’s Way in 2012.
-It is still open to this day and features views of False Creek.
-It’s at the far eastern end of False Creek just around the corner from Science World.
+It remains open today and offers views of False Creek.
+It’s at the far eastern end of False Creek, just around the corner from Science World.

 The Olympic Village location is close to the waterfront.
-Just the False Creek Seawall is between it and the water.
-The restaurant has a couple of really nice outdoor patios with views of the City of Vancouver and BC Place Stadium on the other side of False Creek.
+The False Creek Seawall is the only barrier between it and the water.
+The restaurant has two well-appointed outdoor patios with views of the City of Vancouver and BC Place Stadium on the other side of False Creek.
 One patio is just outside the main entrance on ground level.
 The second is upstairs on the second floor.

-Close to this location is the Craft Beer Market which is a beer hall-style place at 85 West 1st Avenue.
+Nearby is the Craft Beer Market, a beer hall-style establishment at 85 West 1st Avenue.
 Another comparable place in the neighbourhood is the Brewhall at 97 East 2nd Avenue.
-Both are more similar to the Shipyards location of Tap & Barrel than the one at Olympic Village, but all are great places for beer and things like nachos, burgers and chicken wings.
-All of these places also have TV screens for watching sports.
+Both are more similar to the Shipyards location of Tap & Barrel than the one at Olympic Village, but all are great places for beer and items such as nachos, burgers, and chicken wings.
+All of these locations also have TVs for watching sports.

-If you walk a kilometre along the seawall heading west you come to the Stamps Landing location of Mahony & Sons which is an Irish-themed pub-style restaurant that’s right on the water.
-Live music takes place there most weekends.
+If you walk a kilometre along the seawall heading west, you come to the Stamps Landing location of the Bae Side Summer 2025 pop-up.
+The venue was formerly Mahony & Sons, an Irish-themed pub-style restaurant right on the water.
+The venue is under renovation (as of early 2026) and is expected to open in spring 2026 as a new concept.

 Coal Harbour Tap & Barrel

 Tap & Barrel’s second restaurant is in the northwest corner of the Vancouver Convention Centre building at 76-1055 Canada Place.
 The Convention Centre location originally opened in the summer of 2013.
-Of the chain’s three venues, this one, arguably, has the most amazing views (although the others aren’t too far behind).
+Of the chain’s three venues, this one arguably has the best views (although the others aren’t too far behind).

 This restaurant in particular occupies some of the most prime waterfront property in downtown Vancouver.
 It’s in Coal Harbour at one end of Jack Poole Plaza, where the Olympic Cauldron from the 2010 Vancouver Winter Olympic Games is located.
-On the other side of the plaza is the Cactus Club Cafe which is another popular place.
+On the other side of the plaza is the Cactus Club Cafe, another popular destination.

 From its Coal Harbour location, customers at Tap & Barrel can enjoy the views of Burrard Inlet and the North Shore Mountains.
-The restaurant is just steps from the seawall which connects nearby Canada Place with Stanley Park.
+The restaurant is just steps from the seawall, which connects nearby Canada Place with Stanley Park.
 Gastown is also just a short walk away, as is Granville Street and Waterfront Station.
-Other popular tourist attractions nearby are the Vancouver Lookout and FlyOver Canada.
+Other popular nearby tourist attractions include the Vancouver Lookout and FlyOver Canada.

 For all the above reasons, the restaurant’s location couldn’t be much better!
-Because of the location, however, street parking in the immediate area has a two-hour maximum and costs about $8 for 60 minutes (which is at the high end in downtown Vancouver).
-The Vancouver Convention Centre though sometimes offers three hours of parking for $10.
-That’s not always the case, but it was the last time we checked which was on a Sunday morning in February of 2021.
-As of November 2023, two-hour parking at the Vancouver Convention Centre costs $18.
+Because of the location, however, street parking in the immediate area has a two-hour maximum and costs about $8 for 60 minutes.
+The Vancouver Convention Centre also offers parking for about $8 to $10 an hour.

 The Coal Harbour Restaurant’s Setup

 There are three parts to the restaurant at Jack Poole Plaza.
-One is the outdoor patio which is very popular in warmer months.
+One is the outdoor patio, which is very popular in warmer months.
 It roughly doubles the restaurant’s capacity when it’s in use.
-Another is a small indoor area with windows facing the waters of Burrard Inlet and the North Shore Mountains.
+Another is a small indoor area with windows overlooking Burrard Inlet and the North Shore Mountains.
 It’s not a large room.
 It’s often used for private events and isn’t usually open to the general public.

 Tap & Barrel at the Shipyards

-The restaurant’s North Vancouver location can be found steps from the SeaBus and Lonsdale Quay at #8 Lonsdale Avenue.
+The restaurant’s North Vancouver location is steps from the SeaBus and Lonsdale Quay, at #8 Lonsdale Avenue.
 It’s next to the Pinnacle Hotel and Shipbuilders’ Square and across a small plaza from the Polygon Gallery.

-The restaurant here is located in a large historical building that overlooks the Vancouver Harbour.
+The restaurant is located in a large historic building overlooking Vancouver Harbour.
 It opened in the summer of 2015 and has since become a key part of the vibrant Shipyards District.
 The restaurant isn’t right on the water, but it’s very close.
 Unlike the other locations, this one has really high ceilings.

-Other popular restaurants nearby are Pier 7 (which is right on the water), The Lobby (which is at the Pinnacle Pier Hotel) and JOEY (which is by the entrance to Shipbuilders’ Pier).
+Other popular restaurants nearby include Pier 7 (right on the water), The Lobby (at the Pinnacle Pier Hotel), and JOEY (by the entrance to Shipbuilders’ Pier).
 Both of these other places also have exceptional outdoor patios.

-TIP: Did you know that in Shipbuilders’ Square, right outside North Vancouver’s Tap & Barrel, you’re allowed to drink alcohol in public (assuming you’re age 19+ and in the designed area)?
-You can take your own refreshments from home, or buy them from a nearby liquor store.
+TIP: Did you know that in Shipbuilders’ Square, right outside North Vancouver’s Tap & Barrel, you’re allowed to drink alcohol in public (assuming you’re age 19+ and in the designated area)?
+You may bring your own refreshments from home or purchase them from a nearby liquor store.
 You can also do it at Cates Deck and Waterfront Park, both of which are just a short walk away!

 To learn more about these alcohol-friendly public spaces, see our article about North Vancouver Parks Where You Can Drink Alcohol.